Subscribe to RSS feeds Bulkowski Blog via RSS

 In these turbulent markets (2008, mostly), I see many chart patterns with breakouts showing price rising, but not enough to justify raising a stop to break even.

-A screen capture showing the diamonds for the chart pattern indicator.
+A screen capture showing the triangles for the chart pattern indicator.

 This type of choppy movement causes loss after loss, but I know that if I don’t play the market, a trend will start and I will miss it.

 Waiting for the chart pattern indicator to signal green helps with trend determination, so I have added that to my toolbox to help pick successful trades.
-The most reliable signals occur when three diamonds accompany the signal.
-I show a screen capture of the diamonds circled, and you can find them near the top of most pages on this website.
-Only two diamonds appear in this picture, so the bearish signal may or may not be accurate.
+The most reliable signals occur when three green triangles accompany the signal.
+I show a screen capture of 0.5 green triangles (circled in red), and you can find them near the top of most pages on this website.
+Keep in mind that a signal can disappear or change for up to a week.

 If I could reliably tell when a market was trending, I would be retired.
 OK, so I did retire at 36, but you know what I mean.